tomeshnet/toronto-community-network-docs/src/network/network-er-x-sfp.md

 ## L2TP Tunnel

-L2TP Tunnels are used to connect back to the an [exit node](exit-node.md).
+L2TP Tunnels is used to connect back to the an [exit node](exit-node.md).

 All commands are prefixed with `set interfaces l2tpv3 l2tpeth0` where `l2tpeth0` is a numbered interface starting from 0.

-Between the EXIT NODE config and the CLIENT node the following values are filled
+Between the EXIT NODE configuration and the CLIENT node the following values are filled

 - destination-port <> source-port
 - session-id <> peer-session-id